pantsudev/krkrz_ecosystem_guide/README.md

 ## KRKRZ / KiriKiriZ
 KRKRZ however is a more modern fork of KRKR2 and is still widely used and supported.
-KRKRZ features a (separate) backwards compatibility layer for Krkr2 called `k2compat`.
+KRKRZ features a separate backwards compatibility layer for Krkr2 scripts called `k2compat`.
 This document in general will refer and link to KRKRZ versions of plugins etc, where available.
 - KRKRZ Source tree: https://github.com/krkrz/krkrz
 - KRKRZ Docs: http://krkrz.github.io/documents/

 ## K2Compat
 A backwards compatibility layer to allow KRKR2 scripts to run under KRKRZ.
-- K2Compat Source tree: [http://blog-imgs-43.fc2.com/k/a/s/kasekey/kag3ex3_class.png](https://github.com/krkrz/Krkr2Compat)
+- K2Compat Source tree: https://github.com/krkrz/Krkr2Compat

 ## KAG3
 KAG3 or "Kirikiri Adventure Game" is a scene and UI building system written by W.Dee in TJS for KRKR2/KRKRZ.